 These are a great way for dogs with brains and a strong chase instinct to use both at once.
-Dogs with both sighthound and terrier ancestry frequently excel in them!
+Dogs with both sighthound and terrier ancestry often excel in them!

 Manchester Terrier Health and Care

-Manchester Terriers are generally a healthy breed, and relatively free from hereditary health problems.
+Manchester Terriers are generally a healthy breed.
+They are relatively free from hereditary health problems.

 That said, a slump in popularity during the 20th century caused something of a genetic bottleneck in the breed.

-In other words, all of today’s dogs are descended from the small number of individuals left at the time, so the health problems of those individuals are amplified in the current population.
+In other words, all of today’s dogs descend from the small number of individuals left at the time.
+So the health problems of those dogs are amplified in the current population.

 Von Willebrand’s Disease

 Von Willebrand’s disease (VWD) is a blood clotting disorder.
-Affected dogs are vulnerable to severe blood loss from wounds or surgery.
+Affected dogs are prone to severe blood loss from wounds or surgery.

-But, since it is a recessive condition, only puppies which inherit two copies (one from each parent) will be affected by the disease.
+But, since it is a recessive condition, only puppies which inherit two copies (one from each parent) are affected by the disease.

-Genetic testing is available to make sure no two carriers are mated together.
+Genetic testing is available to make sure no two carriers mate.

-Manchester Terriers are also somewhat affected by joint conditions including
+Manchester Terriers are also affected by joint conditions including:

 - Hip dysplasia